Concentration and diversification

 Exchange funds

-Exchange funds (offered by UBS, Morgan Stanley, Goldman, and a handful of newer independent funds) let you contribute your concentrated single-stock position into a commingled fund of other contributors' concentrated positions, in exchange for a pro-rata share of the fund's diversified holdings.
+Exchange funds (offered by large brokerages and a handful of newer independent funds) let you contribute your concentrated single-stock position into a commingled fund of other contributors' concentrated positions, in exchange for a pro-rata share of the fund's diversified holdings.
 The contribution is a tax-deferred exchange (not a sale), but the fund requires a 7-year hold and charges meaningful fees.
 Worth investigating for positions above roughly $1M when the deferred-tax bill would otherwise be very large.
+The exchange funds article runs the full worth-it analysis.

 10b5-1 plans